-Manslaughter, aggravated assault and murder are both acts which result in the death of another person.
-Aggravated assault is a serious, violent attack but does not result in the death of the victim.
-This is the most significant distinction between the three.
+Manslaughter and murder are both acts which result in the death of another person.
+An aggravated assault is a serious, violent attack but does not result in the death of the victim.
+This is the most significant distinction between the three offences.

 The actus reus (all elements of a crime other than state of mind of the defendant) of murder is the unlawful killing of a human being.

 The mens rea (the state of mind of the defendant) of murder is malice aforethought, which is interpreted by the courts as meaning intention to kill.
-However, if the accused is said to have intended to have inflicted grievous bodily harm with intent, but rather than just cause really serious injury the victim then dies, it will be said that he is guilty of murder.
+However, if the accused is said to have intended to have inflicted grievous bodily harm with intent, but the victim then dies as a result of the assault, it will be said that the defendant is guilty of murder.

 A murder conviction carries a mandatory life sentence.
-The judge passing sentence cannot pass a lesser sentence no matter how mitigating the circumstances might be, but they will set a ‘Tariff’—a minimum amount of time that a person must serve in prison before they can be considered for release, subject to the person’s behaviour in prison, for example.
+The judge passing sentence cannot pass a lesser sentence no matter how mitigating the circumstances might be, but they will set a ‘tariff’ – a minimum amount of time that a person must serve in prison before they can be considered for release, subject to the person’s behaviour in prison.